Qatar Charity receives significant response from companies

 Mikel Ibrahim, regional vice-president (Sales & Marketing), sbe group, said: “In line with sbe’s community-focused values and CSR commitment, Mondrian’s ‘Hope Box’ aims at supporting low-income families in Qatar.
 We hope that EllaMia sweet boxes will become not only a perfect addition to any Iftar table, but also a special Ramadan gift to anyone who genuinely cares about those in need.”

-Gitco Group has also provided financial support to the programme.
-Nisar Ahmed Payoorayil, managing director, Gitco Group, said: “It is our pleasure to join such an esteemed charity organisation like Qatar Charity to support its programme.’’
+Gitco Group has also provided financial support to the program.
+Nisar Ahmed Payoorayil, managing director, Gitco Group, said: “It is our pleasure to join such an esteemed charity organization like Qatar Charity to support its program.’’

 Payoorayil thanked QC for giving the group this opportunity to extend support to limited-income families during their challenging time.

-The concept of the programme is that organisations, companies and shops can support it by donating 5% of their profits for one month only.
-The donations will then be allocated for the benefit of low-income families and primary, preparatory and secondary school students
+The concept of the program is that organizations, companies, and shops can support it by donating 5% of their profits for one month only.
+The donations will then be allocated for the benefit of low-income families and primary, preparatory, and secondary school students.